nervosnetwork/ckb/rpc/README.md

 ### `deindex_lock_hash`

-Remove index for live cells and transaction by the hash of lock script.
-Returns empty array when the `lock_hash` not indexed yet.
+Remove index for live cells and transactions by the hash of lock script.

 #### Parameters